How has the pandemic affected children’s mental health?

 Covid-19 rarely causes severe illness in children, but the pandemic has had a devastating effect on their mental wellbeing and development.

-Many are struggling with their education, missing normal activities, and are anxious about the health of loved ones.
+Many were struggling with their education, missing normal activities, and were anxious about the health of loved ones.
 Research from Benenden Health found that a third of parents have seen a negative impact on their children’s mental wellbeing since the beginning of the pandemic.
 An NHS Digital survey also found that over half of children and young people (aged 5-22) said that lockdown had made their life harder.
 What’s more, the mental health effects are likely to last much longer than the pandemic itself.
 The Centre for Mental Health estimates that 1.5 million children will need ongoing support in its aftermath.

 In this article, we explore the issues currently having the biggest impact on children and how parents and loved ones can offer support.